upperlinecode/fe-css-diner-menu/README.md

 For starters, the images are *way* too large and are preventing us from seeing any of the content.

-+ Set the `max-width` of all the image elements to something much more manageable, like `400px`
++ Set the `max-width` of all the image elements to something much more manageable, like `400px`.

 Phew, much better.
-Even with the images sized down, however, it's hard to see where all the elements being and end.
+Even with the images sized down, however, it's hard to see where all the elements begin and end.

 + Just for now, give **everything** a small red border using the "universal selector"